Commonly Used Brand Name(s)Kaletra

 Take this medicine exactly as directed by your doctor.
 Do not change the dose or stop using this medicine without checking first with your doctor.
 When your supply of this medicine is running low, contact your doctor or pharmacist ahead of time.
 Do not allow yourself to run out of this medicine.

 This medicine comes with a Medication Guide.
 Read and follow the instructions carefully before starting treatment and each time you refill your prescription.
 Ask your doctor or pharmacist if you have any questions.

 This medicine works best when there is a constant amount in the blood.
 To help keep the amount constant, do not miss any doses.
 If you need help in planning the best times to take your medicine, check with your doctor.

 Lopinavir and ritonavir combination must be taken with other medicines that are used to treat HIV.
 Take all of the medicines your doctor has prescribed at the right time of day and in correct order.
 Do not stop using your medicine unless your doctor tells you to.

 It is important that lopinavir and ritonavir oral liquid be taken with food.
 Use a calibrated dosing syringe or medicine cup to measure the dose for the oral liquid.
+It may also be given through some types of feeding tubes (eg, silicone and polyvinyl chloride [PVC]).
 Do not use a polyurethane feeding tube to give this medicine.

 Lopinavir and ritonavir tablets may be taken with or without food.
 Swallow the tablets whole.
 Do not crush, break, or chew them.